phoneboy/phoneboy.github.io/_posts/2016-12-14-which-comes-first-the-ports-or-the-application-id.md

 If I open a TCP connection to 192.0.2.1 port 80, the first packet sent is a TCP SYN.
 Here's what I know from that:

 1. It's likely a web-based connection.
 That said, anything can use port 80, so that's only an assumption.
-2. It could be a connection to google.com, gmail, Google Maps, Google Drive, or any other Google property.
+2. It could be a connection to do a Google search, gmail, Google Maps, Google Drive, or any other Google property.
 Or Office 365 apps.
 Or something else.
 3. I might be able to do a reverse lookup on the IP to see where it's going, but that adds latency and provides no guarantee the lookup will show you anything that will help identify the app or website.
 Or tell you if the content being served up is actually safe.

 Bottom line: more information is needed.
 A few more packets must be let through on the connection before we know exactly what it is.